Olympus E-PM2 vs PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PM2 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-PM2 does not offer wifi capability.
+In contrast, the E-PM2 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-PM2 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-PM2 from Olympus.
+Both the E-PM2 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Is there a clear favorite between the Olympus E-PM2 and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.